 For the vegan ones, the gelatine has been replaced with agar agar (which gets boiled in with the sugar as it doesn’t work unless you boil it for a bit) and the egg white with aquafaba (chickpea cooking water).
 Various proportions needed changing to get a good texture, although the clincher was changing the cooking method.
 Instead of beating the sugar/agar agar mix then folding in beaten aquafaba, the sugar mix is drizzled onto beaten aquafaba with continuous beating.
 I’m not sure why that makes such a difference, but it led to a vastly fluffier product :-) The idea for that came from here.

-The butter in the ‘yolks’ is replaced with 1:1:3 water:olive oil:coconut oil (with thanks to The Ice Cream eBook for teaching me that a 1:3 mix of olive oil:coconut oil gives a similar texture to milk fat).
-The milk chocolate coating is replaced with fairly traded vegan dark chocolate.
+The butter in the ‘yolks’ is replaced with 1:1:3 water:olive oil:coconut oil - a mix which has a similar texture.
+The milk chocolate coating is replaced with certifed slave-free vegan dark chocolate.

 - 1 tsp each water and olive oil